Parsl/parsl/docs/userguide/overview.rst

 fine-grain task execution using across one or more provisioned nodes.
 HTEX can be used on a single node (e.g., a laptop) and will make use of multiple processes for concurrent execution.
-As shown in the following figure, HTEX uses Parsl's `Provider` abstraction to communicate with a resource manager (e.g., batch scheduler or cloud API) to provision a set of nodes (e.g., Parsl will use Slurm’s qsub command to request nodes on a Slurm cluster) for the duration of execution.
+As shown in the following figure, HTEX uses Parsl's provider abstraction (:py:class:`parsl.providers`) to communicate with a resource manager (e.g., batch scheduler or cloud API) to provision a set of nodes (e.g., Parsl will use Slurm’s qsub command to request nodes on a Slurm cluster) for the duration of execution.